t-aro-w/wrapp/README.md

 2. Edit `YOURS.py` as you like.

-3. Run your Python script as an CLI app.
+3. Then you can run your Python script as an CLI app.

     ```
     wrapp YOURS.py